-Changes Made by Deutsche Bank in Response to Resolution Plan Rule
+Changes Made by UBS in Response to Resolution Plan Rule

-Following submission of the 2015 Plan, Deutsche Bank has modified its U.S. resolution strategy and taken important steps to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy.
-Deutsche Bank's current U.S. resolution strategy is regional SPOE in the United States and consists of only DB USA Corporation entering a bankruptcy proceeding, with resources deployed to recapitalize or provide liquidity support to the operating subsidiaries as needed.
+Following submission of the 2015 Plan, UBS has modified its U.S. resolution strategy and taken important steps to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy.
+UBS's current U.S. resolution strategy is regional SPOE in the United States and consists of only UBS Americas Holding LLC entering a bankruptcy proceeding, with resources deployed to recapitalize or provide liquidity support to the operating subsidiaries as needed.
 This deployment of resources reduces the likelihood of multiple competing insolvencies in the United States.

-The steps Deutsche Bank has taken to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy include: (i) pre-positioning equity capital and liquidity at DB USA Corporation and developing a framework for pre-positioning loss absorbing capacity at its material entities; (ii) identifying an option for the sale of a discrete business under different market conditions and taking actions to make that option actionable; (iii) moving critical staff and services into service-providing entities; (iv) pre-positioning working capital in its service-providing entities; (v) developing its collateral management system capabilities to source and aggregate collateral data; (vi) developing playbooks for all key FMUs and agent banks to support continued access to PCS activities; (vii) documenting a derivatives booking model and capabilities to track and monitor risk transfers and limits between legal entities; and (viii)
+The steps UBS has taken to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy include: (i) establishing a subsidiary that would allocate resources to material entities during resolution as needed; (ii) pre-positioning equity capital and liquidity at UBS Americas Holding LLC and developing a framework for pre-positioning loss absorbing capacity at its material entities; (iii) identifying an option for the sale of a discrete business under different market conditions; (iv) enhancing its collateral management capabilities through the development of its collateral management system to serve as an aggregate and cohesive source for collateral data; and settlement activities; (v) documenting a derivatives booking model and capabilities to track and monitor risk transfers and limits between legal entities.